Thinking beyond borders

 Income tax is generally due by 30 June of the subsequent year, although the Italian Revenue Agency can accept late payments with interest.
 The Italian income tax return must be filed electronically by 30 November 2020 (for the fiscal year 2019).
 The above deadlines can be extended by the Italian government through a special legislative provision each year.

 Salaries and other employment remuneration paid by Italian companies, businesses, and professionals are subject to an advance withholding tax, which may be credited against the recipient’s income tax liability.
 The tax is withheld at the ordinary income tax rates on a pro rata basis according to the period for which the payment is being made.

 As a general rule, when a company pays employment income to its employee, a monthly withholding tax obligation arises.
 However, foreign companies that do not have a permanent establishment (PE) in Italy are not required to act as a withholding tax agent for the salaries paid to their employees seconded to Italy.

 In cases where an Italian company is asked to make benefits-in-kind available to seconded employees (e.g. local housing, company car, schools, and taxes), Italian withholding tax obligations will arise.

-A visa must be applied for before the individual enters Italy.
+A work permit firstly and a visa then must be applied for before the individual enters Italy.
 The type of visa required will depend on the purpose of the individual’s entry into Italy.